« Back to Knowledge Base

 What does the GPU Mem indicator mean in the vMix status bar?

-Since version 22, vMix now includes a special "GPU Mem" indicator.
+Since version 22, vMix has included a special "GPU Mem" indicator.

 This is a value from 0 to 100% and refers to a small amount of cache memory vMix uses to transfer video data from the source to the graphics card.